nahusznaj/dataquest_exercises/README.md

 # dataquest_exercises
-I'm doing a dataquest.io online course
+I'm doing a dataquest.io online course for *Data Scientist In Python*

+In this repository I want to add my solutions to the exercises.

+I also discuss my difficulties and learning outcomes.

-In this repository I want to add my solutions.
-There is more discussion in my website http://nahusznaj.github.io
+There is more discussion about learning to code in my website http://nahusznaj.github.io